marci-pires/WikiHadatac/Installing.md

 #### SOLR-HADataC

+Let assume that SOLR-HADataC is going to be installed in `/home/mysolr/'.

+[HENRIQUE] Where do we get SOLR 4 (4.10.x)
+[HENRIQUE] Where do we get SOLR 5 (5.x)

 For the SOLR repository for HADataC (SOLR-HADataC), we assume that you have already the following:
 - A SOLR instance version 4.10.x
 - A SOLR instance version 5.x (optional, if you want a newer version to store the data and dynamic metadata)